Special Educational Needs and Disability

 In line with the Code of Practice, children with Special Educational Needs are identified at our school at the earliest opportunity.
-The school has an Inclusion Lead, Mrs D Rands, who has responsibility for SEND and inclusion.
+The school has a Family and Inclusion Team who have responsibility for SEND and inclusion.

 Parents are consulted and involved in all stages of the process and invited to attend regular review meetings.
 Copies of the review documents, Support Plans and Education Health Care Plans (EHCs) are provided for parents .

 The school has close links with a number of external support agencies.
-Learning Support, Behaviour Support and Educational Psychologists provide advice and guidance to meet the specific needs of all children.
-A Speech and Language Therapist works at the school for one day each week.
+Learning Support and Educational Psychologists provide advice and guidance to meet the specific needs of all children.

 If your child has an ailment or a disability which may require specialist care please inform the class teacher as it may be possible to make a referral or request for extra support through the school.
 In addition, the School Health Service offers a service in and through the school to help with the health and well-being of your child.
 The nurse from the School Health Service visits school regularly, holds parent drop-in sessions and is quite happy to talk with you about any concerns you may have about your child.